Best Hiking Trails in North GA

 If you prefer hiking through a waterfall-filled valley, then the Raven Cliff Falls Trail is perfect for you!
 Surrounded by beautiful, cascading waterfalls and bordered by luscious green patches of moss and wildflowers, it is one of the most beautiful hiking trails in the state.

 Witnessing the gorgeous waterfall cascading through a 40-foot-tall cliff is something you will never forget.
 Hiking through this trail is undoubtedly worth it!
 With the view of the falls cascading through the cliff, slicing through the enormous rock outcrop, and feeding the moss-lined walls and vegetation, you’ll never want to go back to the city.

 If you’ve been looking for ways to immerse yourself in the outdoors, why not try hiking?
 By exploring Georgia’s breathtaking trails, you can discover the beauty of nature.
-Make sure to plan and prepare well beforehand and to book your stay at a north GA bed and breakfast so that you can freely explore the state’s many trails.
+Make sure to plan your weekend getaway, and prepare well beforehand and to book your stay at a north GA bed and breakfast so that you can freely explore the state’s many trails.